Dishant10/ColorFun/README.md

 To view other winning submissions or to connect with other scholars visit the wwdcScholar website.
 You'll find me too there.
 [wwdcscholars](https://www.wwdcscholars.com)

+# License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Dishant10/ColorFun/blob/main/LICENSE) file for details.